-Flying: Delta, United, Southwest, and most major airlines have direct service to Salt Lake City.
-ARTA will provide van transportation from the Salt Lake City airport to the river and from the river back to the airport.
+Flying: Alaska, Delta and United serve Medford with direct flights from Portland, San Francisco, Seattle, Salta Lake City and Denver.
+ARTA will provide van transportation from the Medford airport to the river and from the river back to the airport.
 If you will not be arriving or departing by plane, please contact our office for alternative arrangements.
+Alternate transportation plans: Parents: Consider taking a trip together with your newly graduated "junior assistant guide" by signing up for a Rogue trip immediately following the conclusion of the school.
+This will give you a chance to see your child "in action" and give your child a chance to show off their new skills.